 We stayed 5 nights and that was perfect.
 We had 3 days at the pool and 1 day exploring Tulum.
 I could see how it would be nice to stay 7 nights but we had to get home to the kiddos.
 Keep in mind that this is a hot resort for honeymooners!

-Hello!
-I’m Emily, the Owner of We Travel Luxe, boutique travel agency in Nashville, Tennessee.
-I help our clients see the world and help deliver unique experiences, adventures, and unforgettable moments that will last a lifetime!
+We Travel Luxe is a boutique travel agency affiliated with Travel Experts, a Virtuoso member, in Nashville, Tennessee.
+We help our clients see the world and help deliver unique experiences, adventures, and unforgettable moments that will last a lifetime!
 Please connect so we can start planning YOUR special experience!